algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 Somewhat surprising at first, but when?
 When?
 But then increasingly convincing.
-It is just the token of money.
+**It is just a token of money.**
 So don't take it too serious.
 Everything is kind of absurd, but take it serious.
 And it's surprising how these things turn around.
 That's an inconvenient point.

-I don't want to be to this, to be pushed into the corner of mere naivety.

-These are things by they call me naive or infantile at the age of above 50.
+I don't want to be pushed into the corner of mere naivety.
+These are things that they call me naive or infantile at the age of over 50.

 Today, imagination plays innocent around nature and energy, which gives comfort.